IBM/knative101-eventing/step2/README.md

 default-broker-filter-798df8bc75-77m2r            1/1     Running   0          43s
 default-broker-ingress-5fbb869648-q4xzb           1/1     Running   0          43s
 ```
-The pod `default-broker-ingress-*` is responsible for receiving event messages; the pod `default-broker-filter-*` is responsible for forwarding event messages to interested targets.
+The pod `default-broker-ingress-*` is responsible for receiving events; the pod `default-broker-filter-*` is responsible for forwarding events to interested targets.

 ## 2. Create a heart beats event source